rvitorper/cart-pole/README.md

-mountain-car
+cart-pole

 ## What is this repo
-It is an attempt to solve the Mountain Car using a policy gradient implementation.
+It is an attempt to solve the Cart Pole using a policy gradient implementation.
 I'm not optimizing for code legibility or maintainability here.

 ## Disclaimer
 This repo uses code from the following places: